avatarwin/coder-dark-theme-visual-studio-code/README.md

 # Coder Dark Theme
-### Is a Visual Studio Studio Dark Theme to bring a black edition code editing experience with Alien colors.
+### Is a Visual Studio Studio Dark Theme with Alien colors.
 Enjoy :)
 optional you can install the Material Icon Theme by Philipp Kief https://goo.gl/cdQdDQ

 Paste the following command and press `Enter`: